Willie169/Android-Non-Root/README.md

 - Information about how to configure sources can be found in sources.list(5): [https://manpages.debian.org/unstable/apt/sources.list.5.en.html](https://manpages.debian.org/unstable/apt/sources.list.5.en.html).
 - Package and version choices can be expressed via apt_preferences(5): [https://manpages.debian.org/unstable/apt/apt_preferences.5.en.html](https://manpages.debian.org/unstable/apt/apt_preferences.5.en.html).
 - Security details are available in apt-secure(8): [https://manpages.debian.org/unstable/apt/apt-secure.8.en.html](https://manpages.debian.org/unstable/apt/apt-secure.8.en.html).
-### SIGINT: Send Signal Interrupt from Keyboard (Termux, Debian, etc.)
-Press Ctrl + C to send a signal called SIGINT (Signal Interrupt) to the currently running process.
-This signal instructs the process to stop execution.
-It is typically used to terminate a running program or command, especially one that is taking too long or has become unresponsive.
 ### Commands for Copy
 #### Linux Setup Command
 ```